ZhangHuan0407/FolderPorter/README.md

   - DevicePassword is the Password from the remote device's AppSettings.json.

 ## Default parameters, can be used without adjustment.
+- User When pushing data, the name of the pusher in the logs and records.
+If empty, use DNS.GetHostName()
 - MaxWorkerThreadCount: The upper limit of the calculation thread count for the thread pool
 - MaxIOThreadCount: The upper limit of the IO thread count for the thread pool
 - RemoteBuzyRetrySeconds: Delay this time before retrying when the remote device is busy